rikutoyamada01/git-givers/README.md

-# Git Karma
+# GitGivers

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
 [![Japanese](https://img.shields.io/badge/lang-Japanese-red.svg)](README.ja.md)

-**Git Karma** is a mutual contribution platform for Open Source Software.
+**GitGivers** is a mutual contribution platform for Open Source Software.
 It gamifies the OSS experience by allowing developers to "barter" their skills: help others to earn Karma, and use that Karma to get help on your own projects.

 > "Your project isn't moving because you aren't helping someone else's project."